HarryBeadle/LED-Screen-Match/README.md

 ## Setup and use

-Send `Arduino.ino` to the Arduino and plug it in via a USB serial or serial connection.<br />
+Send `Arduino/Arduino.ino` to the Arduino and plug it in via a USB serial or serial connection.<br />
-Start `Colors.py` in the Terminal, follow the instructions to select your Arduino.
+Start `Mac/Colors.py` in the Terminal, follow the instructions to select your Arduino.